gillamkid/simGCS/README.md

 Next to the big play button select `Android` -> `simGCS` (sometimes it selects `""` instead of `"simGCS"` on first start)

 Run using the Play button (not the Debug play button, i didn't do the setup to get that working)
+* Note: Android is built with the Debug Cmake configuration to avoid having to deal with apk signing (Release config requires that), but the debug play button does not work, only the non-debug play button.

 ## Run Linux app and Linux Unit tests